tobiasgrosser/mental-strength-unworkshop/content/blog/21-08-25-prioritization-workshop/index.md

 The workshop from teampact.ch aims at exactly answering this and giving you a hand to master your to do’s.
 In the interactive workshop we will: -Analyze which metrics we use for prioritization -Get to know tools for effective prioritization -Understand the differences between planning and reality

 We are looking forward to seeing you there.
 We will help you to tackle your tasks not only in an efficient, but also in a sustainable way.
-See you soon!.$
+See you soon!

-This workshop is organized by https://teampact.ch/ .
+This workshop is organized by [Teampact](https://teampact.ch/).